csound-flossmanual/csound-floss/book/01-d-random.md

-there are many pre-built random opcodes in Csound which can be used out of the box (see the [overview](http://wwws.csound.com/docs/manual/SiggenNoise.html) in the Csound Manual).
+there are many pre-built random opcodes in Csound which can be used out of the box (see the [overview](http://wwws.csound.com/docs/manual/SiggenNoise.html) in the Csound Manual and the
+[Opcode Guide](15-a-opcode-guide.md)).
 The final section of this chapter introduces some musically interesting applications of them.

 ### Random Without History